Losing California

 "Losing California" is a song by Canadian rock band Sloan.
-It was the first single released from the band's 1999 album, Between the Bridges.
+It was released as the lead single from the band's 1999 album, Between the Bridges.
 The song peaked at #18 on Canada's Rock chart.
 Sloan performed the song on a 1999 episode of the NBC television program Late Night with Conan O'Brien.
+The song was voted as the sixth best song of 1999 by Chart readers.